 An important identified risk, important potential risk and missing information.
 Safety observation.
 It is prior to signal detection.
 A safety observation may originate from one or multiple sources, including, scientific literature.
-This safety observation justifies earliest judgment to evaluate existence/non-existence of a hypothesis suggesting a new potentially causal association, or a new aspect of a known association, between an intervention and an event or a set of related events, either adverse or beneficial.
+This safety observation justifies earliest judgment to evaluate existence/non-existence of a hypothesis suggesting a new potentially causal association, or a new aspect of a known association, between an intervention and an of related event or set events. either adverse or beneficial.
 Signal assessment.
 The process of further evaluating a validated signal taking into account all available evidence, to determine whether there are new risks causally associated with the active substance or pharmaceutical product or whether known risks have changed.
 This review may include nonclinical and clinical data and shall be as comprehensive as possible regarding the sources of information.